jernst/stackie-shelfie/README.md

 (not tested, you may need developer tools installed) and, I'm sure, somehow can be made to work on Windows.

+The xpeg uses my Bezier-curve implementation contained in the [JOSL](https://github.com/jernst/josl/) OpenSCAD library.
+Follow this link to learn how to use the library.

 The, you need to slice the STL files for your printer.
 How to best do that depends on your 3D printer.
 I'm using a Prusa i3 and have been slicing them in the [Prusa edition of Slic3r](https://www.prusa3d.com/prusaslicer/) with defaults for PLA, using the 0.15mm "Optimal" settings.
 Except for the half-peg, where I generated supports.